Hebburn: Sport

-Hebburn Town F.C., formed in 1912, and Hebburn Reyrolle F.C. are the town's local non-league football teams.
+Hebburn Town F.C. is the town's local non-league football team.
+Formed in 1912, as of the 2026–27 season they play in the National League North, at the sixth tier of the English football pyramid.
 Hebburn Argyle, which existed in the early 1900s, reformed several years ago as a youth club.

 Athletics is also catered for at Monkton Stadium, home of Jarrow and Hebburn Athletic Club, where Brendan Foster, Steve Cram and David Sharpe are notable past runners.

 A short lived greyhound racing track was opened in 1945.
 The plans to build the track were passed in September 1944 and it cost £30,000 to construct a venue that could accommodate 6,000 people.
 The racing was independent (not affiliated to the sports governing body the National Greyhound Racing Club) and was known as a flapping track, which was the nickname given to independent tracks.
 The track was trading in 1947 but it is not known when it closed.